pac4j/pac4j/documentation/docs/authenticators/jwt.md

 It supports plain text, signed and/or encrypted JWT tokens.
 In all cases, the `JwtAuthenticator` requires the JWT to have a subject (`sub` claim) unless it will throw an exception.

+<div class="alert alert-danger"><i class="fa fa-exclamation-triangle" aria-hidden="true"></i> Notice that for security reasons, plain text JWT tokens will be accepted ONLY if no signature configuration is defined.
+If one or more signature configurations are defined, the JWT tokens are expected to be signed accordingly.</div>

 ### &#9656; Signature

 To handle signed JWT, you must define one or more [`SignatureConfiguration`](https://github.com/pac4j/pac4j/blob/master/pac4j-jwt/src/main/java/org/pac4j/jwt/config/signature/SignatureConfiguration.java) with the `addSignatureConfiguration` method.

-Three signature configurations are available: with secret (`SecretSignatureConfiguration`), using a RSA key pair (`RSASignatureConfiguration`) or using an elliptic-curve key pair (`ECSignatureConfiguration`).
+Three signature configurations are available: with a secret (`SecretSignatureConfiguration`), using an RSA key pair (`RSASignatureConfiguration`) or using an elliptic-curve key pair (`ECSignatureConfiguration`).

 To verify a signed JWT, the defined signature configurations will be tried successfully (if the algorithm of the JWT matches the one supported by the signature configuration).